RicardsGraudins/College-Timetable-Neo4j/README.md

 Science Labs is excluded because it is not connected to any rooms at the moment.
 ![Commit6_1.png](https://github.com/RicardsGraudins/College-Timetable-Neo4j/blob/master/Images/Commit6_1.png)

 The next part involves creating Mon-Fri nodes for every room(80 nodes) and time slot nodes for every hour session 9am-6pm for every day of every room (720 nodes).
 The design plan/ideal-scenario for this project was to have only 5 Mon-Fri nodes and 9 time slot nodes which have relationships between them in such a way that only a minimum amount of nodes is needed to display that a certain group is occupying a certain room at a certain time slot for a certain module however that plan backfired and I decided to take an alternative approach.
-The flaw with this alternative approach is the fact that a high number of nodes must be created which means the database is going to need more storage space but as a result you end up with a database that clearly displays which room, day and timeslot is/isn't occupied by a group.
+The flaw with this alternative approach is the fact that a high number of nodes must be created which means the database is going to need more storage space but as a result you end up with a database that clearly displays which room, day and time slot is/isn't occupied by a group.

 7. Create day nodes Mon-Fri with property room ID.
 > Ref: [seperate folder](https://github.com/RicardsGraudins/College-Timetable-Neo4j/blob/master/Cypher%20Queries/Create%20Days.txt)